pulp-platform/fmc_peripheral_boards/README.md

             - The M.2 type module described is an innovative expansion card specifically designed to test up to 8xPWM.
 It exposes four Crazyflie 2.X DC motor connectors which can be dinamically connected to all the PWM outputs.

         - **`USART_Module`**
             - The M.2 type module designed for communication with the STM32L412K8T6 microcontroller using the USART (Universal Synchronous/Asynchronous Receiver/Transmitter) protocol is a specialized interface card.
-This module serves as a bridge to facilitate robust serial communication between the design on the FPGA and the onboard STM32L412K8T6.
+This module serves as a bridge to facilitate robust serial communication between the design mapped on the FPGA and the onboard STM32L412K8T6 microcontroller.
 This folder is organized as follows:
-               - `fw/`, contains the firmware source code for the STM32L412K8T6 microcontroller
+               - `fw/`, directory contains source code dedicated to testing the USART functionality.
+To generate the complete software stack for the STM32L412K8T6 microcontroller, you can use the STM32 CubeMX Tool provided by STMicroelectronics (https://www.st.com/content/st_com/en/stm32cubemx.html#st-get-software) and configure its pinout accordingly to the schematic under `hw/Documentation/UART_Module_SCH.PDF`
-               - `hw/`, containing the Altium designer source files and pdf schematics of the USART_Module
+               - `hw/`, directory contains the Altium designer source files and PDF schematics of the USART_Module

         - **`uSD_Module`**
             - The M.2 type module described is an innovative expansion card that facilitate the development, testing, and debugging of Secure Digital Input Output (SDIO) protocol implementations, allowing engineers to easily interface with microSD cards and ensure compliance with SDIO standards.